It’s always been interesting to me that so many teachers report having similar dreams—or, in many cases, similar nightmares.

 This is unfortunate, because you often have about 250 students in this type of dream, including every bad kid you’ve ever seen, and even bullies from your own school days.
 And good luck projecting your voice loud enough for all those kids to hear you—our motor neurons switch off during sleep, including those that control our vocal cords.

-Why you shouldn’t lose sleep over these nightmares
+Why you shouldn’t lose sleep over teacher nightmares

 Even your worst nightmares are just your brain doing its thing to help you become a better teacher.
 That should be reason enough to get a full night’s sleep whenever possible.
 If not, remember that dealing with 30 kids on only a few hours of sleep really can be a nightmare.